Essential App Localization Best Practices for Developers

 4. Designing for Accessibility

-Google survey data, as reported by Capita Translation Interpreting, showed that poor design was a key factor in consumers’ decisions to delete downloaded apps.
+Google survey data, as reported by Forbes, showed that poor design was a key factor in consumers’ decisions to delete downloaded apps.
 Further, the research noted that non-standard graphic features like scrollbars or text that resembled hyperlinks frustrated users, increasing the likelihood that they would abandon an app.

 Tiny click targets and a design modeled after limited screen sizes are other frustration factors for users, showing that layout is a vital component of a successfully localized app.
 Also, app translation often wreaks havoc for the program’s spacing and layout.
 Creating a layout that accommodates those changes is simplest, but developing alternative layouts for particularly tricky languages is often necessary.